 The Interdisciplinary Center for Clinical Trials (Interdisziplinäres Zentrum Klinische Studien, IZKS), founded in 1999, is an academic coordination center for clinical trials and a central facility of the University Medical Center Mainz (UMC).

 IZKS closely cooperates with all clinical institutes and divisions of UMC.
 Additionally, it conducts numerous scientific projects with partners in Germany and Europe.
 Its core competences are:

 Furthermore, the IZKS has developed its own focus within translational research as well as health care research.
 For example, IZKS provides key services in a translational project which receives funding from the Federal Joint Committee (Gemeinsamer Bundesausschuss - G-BA) to develop new forms of health care and has also created a registry for several indications facilitating state-of-the-art information technology.

 Christian Ruckes, Head of IZKS (acting)

 Researchers at the Neuroimaging Center Mainz (NIC) have joined forces to develop an interdisciplinary approach to combine positron emission tomography (PET) and magnetic resonance imaging (MRI) for functional imaging.
 Whereas the combined PET/MRI was originally used only for human patients, a new animal PET/MRI was established in 2006.
 The major goal of the neuroimaging center is to develop new paradigms of functional imaging, especially for neurophysilogical questions.

 Univ.-Prof. Dr. R. Kalisch

-The central animal house provides animals, lab space and equipments necessary for animal breeding and testing.
+The Translational Animal Research Center provides animals, lab space and equipments necessary for animal breeding and testing.

 Hanns-Dieter-Hüsch Weg 19